 All buttons were imported into Smyrna including pearl, glass, stone, pasteboard, cloth and wood, from Italy, Austria, Germany and France.
 Metal uniforms, mostly galvanised, were used for the military.

 “The first manufactory of (buttons) on a large scale was established in the reign of Queen Elizabeth (1558-1603), and the trade rapidly grew into importance.
-In 1661 the manufacturer had sufficient influence to procure an Act of Parliament forbidding the sale or importation of foreign buttons whatever under a penalty of £50 on the seller, and £100 on the importer … 30 years later the Act was renewed by William III … Some ingenious persons commenced making buttons of wood only, but William III again stepped in, and another statute was passed enacting that no person should make or sell a set of any buttons made of wood only.
-One too clever man tried to evade the Act by pleading that his buttons were not made of wood only, by reason of their having a wire shank, but his plea was of no use … William imposed a penalty of 40s 8d per dozen on all persons making or selling buttons covered with cloth or any material except velvet, of which clothes were usually made, the object being to encourage the manufacture of the gold and silver buttons, and Queen Anne increased the penalty to £5.
+In 1661 the manufacturers had sufficient influence to procure an Act of Parliament forbidding the sale or importation of foreign buttons whatever under a penalty of £50 on the seller, and £100 on the importer … 30 years later the Act was renewed by William III … Some ingenious persons commenced making buttons of wood only, but William III again stepped in, and another statute was passed enacting that no person should make or sell a set of any buttons made of wood only.
+One too clever man tried to evade the Act by pleading that his buttons were not made of wood only, by reason of their having a wire shank, but his plea was of no use … William imposed a penalty of 40s 8d per dozen on all persons making or selling buttons covered with cloth or any material except velvet, of which clothes were usually made, the object being to encourage the manufacture of the gold and silver buttons.
+Queen Anne increased the penalty to £5.
 George I tried his hand in enforcing similar protection, and not only extended it to button holes, but went so far as to make the wearer of the offending garment liable as well as the tailor.
-This was probably in consequence of a petition presented to Parliament .. that needle-wrought buttons (Ed. like Dorset type) had been a manufacture of considerable importance (however) tailors continued to make cloth buttons and button holes.
-Birmingham seems to have had a monopoly of the trade, as there as no company of button makers in London.”
+This was probably in consequence of a petition presented to Parliament that needle-wrought buttons (Ed. like Dorset type) had been a manufacture of considerable importance.
+However tailors continued to make cloth buttons and button holes.
+Birmingham seems to have had a monopoly on the trade, as there as no company of button makers in London.”
 Edited from a longer article in The Sydney Morning Herald, 15th December 1891; originally from the London Globe.